How to fix Oculus controller joystick drift

-Have you ever been in the middle of a VR gaming session and noticed that your in-game position suddenly seemed to shift?
-Do you find yourself randomly having difficulty navigating menus?
+Have you ever been immersed in a VR game only to have your in-game position suddenly seem to shift?
+Do you find yourself randomly having difficulty in navigating menus?
 You aren’t alone; many VR players have struggled with the same issues.
 The cause of your controller woes is known as joystick drift.

 Joystick drift is an increasingly common problem with controllers.
 The Nintendo Switch Joy-Cons are infamous for their drift, and even the PS5 suffers from joystick drifting.
 When a controller is affected by drifting, it causes the joystick to move on its own without manual input from the player.
 This can lead to the aforementioned problems of sporadic character movement and difficult menu navigation.

-Dealing with joystick drift can be a huge pain.
+Dealing with joystick drift can be a huge pain as it can make your entire Quest all but unplayable.
 Your first instinct might be to replace the controller outright; however, there are steps you can take that might be able to save you some money.
-Use these tips to try and fix Oculus controller joystick drift yourself before you order a new Oculus Touch controller.
+Use these tips to try and fix Oculus controller joystick drift yourself before ordering a new Oculus Touch controller.

 Replace your batteries

-The first thing you should do when trying to fix joystick drifting on your Oculus controller is to simply remove the battery, wait a few minutes, and insert it again.
+The first thing you should do to try and fix any joystick drifting on your Oculus controller is to simply remove the battery, wait a few minutes, and then insert it again.
 If that doesn't work, try swapping in a new one.
-It's possible that replacing your battery will solve your issue.
+It's possible that simply replacing your battery will solve your issue.
 If that's the case, you might want to consider switching brands or investing in rechargeable solutions.
 There are many different battery options, so make sure to pick the one that is best for you.

 Cleaning the controller